Losing Weight While Pregnant – Safe Ways & Effects

 Can You Follow a Weight Loss Diet During Pregnancy?

 It is not advisable for pregnant women to go on crash diets or lower their calorie intake during pregnancy.
-A weight loss diet can lead to mental retardation or respiratory and neurological issues due to the unavailability of nutrients and micronutrients which are necessary from early pregnancy Cutting down on calories during pregnancy can increase the risk of obesity in a child in the later years of his life.
+A weight loss diet can lead to mental retardation or respiratory and neurological issues due to the unavailability of nutrients and micronutrients which are necessary from early pregnancy.
+Cutting down on calories during pregnancy can increase the risk of obesity in a child in the later years of his life.

 A healthy diet which constitutes of whole foods and fibre-rich foods is essential during pregnancy.
 Consult with your doctor about the dietary changes you need to incorporate to lead a healthy lifestyle.
 Include fruits, vegetables, and lean protein in your diet and avoid consuming processed food, sugary foods, and liquid calories.

-How to Lose Weight Safely During Pregnancy
+How to Lose Weight Safely During Pregnancy?

 Being obese during pregnancy can lead to many health issues and can also cause complications during labour and delivery.
 But losing too much weight too fast while pregnant can prove dangerous for your health as well as your baby’s health.
-This is why you should know how you can lose weight without harming the baby.
+This is why you should know how you can manage weight without harming the baby.
 Here’s what you can do.

 1. Find out how much weight you need to gain.